3D Printing Trends October 2014

-This trend report provides provides a unique perspective on the current state of the 3D printing industry.
+This trend report provides a unique perspective on the current state of the 3D printing industry.
 Learn what the most popular printers, manufacturers and materials are.
-The report is based on the data of our 3D Hubs community with well over 3100 printer listings and thousands of 3D print jobs.
+The report is based on the data from our 3D Hubs community with well over 7500 printer listings and thousands of 3D print jobs.

-This month's version has been completely overhauled to give even better information.
-You can find the previous January, December and November releases in the archive.
+You can find the previous August, June, May, April, February, January, December and November releases in the archive.

 Want to receive new trend reports by email every month?

 This month we have a special addition to our trend report.
 For the first time we've quantified the impact of crowdfunded 3D printer campaigns.

 The numbers are impressive.
 In less than 4 years, 3D printing campaigns have received more than $20 million in funding for 34,000 printers.
 In the last 3 years the sales have been growing by 96.6% on average And for 2014 we're forecasting 17% growth in revenue and 28% in unit sales.

 Have you just created the ultimate 3D printer and don't know which crowdfunding platform to choose?
 Our research suggests to go with Kickstarter.
 Until now two thirds of the projects got funding on Kickstarter, the rest on Indiegogo and a single project on Fundable.
 Looking at the amount of funding, the top 5 most funded projects landed on Kickstarter, while the platform collected almost 90% of all funding.

 It's a cliché, that crowdfunding projects are always delayed.
 Well, it's true.
 Apart from a few refreshing exceptions - thanks to the B9 Creator and Rostock Max team - delays are ubiquituous.
 On top of that, the more a campaign get funded, the more it gets delayed.
 Stretch goals ring a bell?